jdegrand/SocketIO-Canvas/README.md

-A canvas drawing application that makes use of SocketIO!
+# A canvas drawing application that makes use of SocketIO!

+- Support for touch screens
+- Each connection gets assigned a random color
+- If you join late, previous sockets' drawings also show up !

-Remember to npm install before running!
+Remember to `npm install` before running!